SGDInstitute/apollo/content/collections/pages/mblgtacc/maker-market.md

         content:
           -
             type: text
-            text: 'This space is intended for queer and trans creators to sell/trade or provide demonstrations on a skill, craft or art form.
-We also welcome vendors who represent or sell majority queer and trans content, such as independent booksellers, media outlets, clothing companies, etc. Unsure if you qualify?
-Contact us and we’ll chat about your options. '
+            text: 'This space is intended for queer and trans creators to sell/trade or provide demonstrations on a skill, craft, or art form.
+We also welcome vendors who represent or sell majority queer and trans content, such as independent booksellers, media outlets, clothing companies, etc. '
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'Think you might have something to bring into the Maker Market?
+Have questions?'
       -
         type: paragraph
         content: